flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    "metadata", ":ref:`ref_flyteidl.core.K8sObjectMetadata`", "", "Contains additional metadata for building a kubernetes pod."
    "pod_spec", ":ref:`ref_google.protobuf.Struct`", "", "Defines the primary pod spec created when a task is executed.
 This should be a JSON-marshalled pod spec, which can be defined in - go, using: https://github.com/kubernetes/api/blob/release-1.21/core/v1/types.go#L2936 - python: using https://github.com/kubernetes-client/python/blob/release-19.0/kubernetes/client/models/v1_pod_spec.py"
-   "data_config", ":ref:`ref_flyteidl.core.DataLoadingConfig`", "", "BETA: Optional configuration for DataLoading.
-If not specified, then default values are used.
-This makes it possible to to run a completely portable container, that uses inputs and outputs only from the local file-system and without having any reference to flytekit.
-This is supported only on K8s at the moment.
-If data loading is enabled, then data will be mounted in accompanying directories specified in the DataLoadingConfig.
-If the directories are not specified, inputs will be mounted onto and outputs will be uploaded from a pre-determined file-system path.
-Refer to the documentation to understand the default paths.
-Only K8s"